-Select emission control parts from model year 2010 and later outboard engines are warranted for five years or 250 hours of use, whichever first occurs; or the length of the Tohatsu Limited Warranty Information, whichever is longer.
-The evaporative emission control system from model year 2010 and later outboard engines are warranted for two years with no limit on hours of use, or the length of the Tohatsu Limited Warranty Information, whichever is longer, from the date of delivery to the retail purchaser.
-However, warranty coverage based on the hourly period is only permitted for engines equipped with hour meters as defined in § 2441 (a)(13) or their equivalent.
-If any emission-related part on your engine is defective under warranty, the part will be repaired or replaced by Tohatsu Corporation.
-See the Emission Control System Warranty Parts table on page 119 for parts description.
+Select emission control parts from model year 2010 and later outboard engines are warranted for five years or 250 hours of use, whichever first occurs.
+However, warranty coverage based on the hourly period is only permitted for engines equipped with hour meters as defined in § 2441 (a)(13)1 or their equivalent.
+If any emission-related part on your engine is defective under warranty, the part will be repaired or replaced by Tohatsu America Corporation.

-California Code of Regulations
+1 California Code of Regulations